Programme Descriptor

 EAST REGION

-Within the East Region there is one rotation in Tayside
+Within the East Region there is one rotation in Tayside.

 Ninewells Hospital

 Ninewells Hospital is a University Teaching Hospital located on the western edge of Dundee.
 It acts as a secondary and a tertiary referral centre for a range of specialties.
 There is an active Paediatric unit and Psychiatric unit on site, as well as a busy Acute Medicine department linked to all the major medical sub-specialities.
-All of these departments have clinical links to community, providing additional opportunity for training.
+All these departments have clinical links to community, providing additional opportunity for training.
 There are opportunities to become involved in research, audit, teaching and quality improvement work.
 There are close working relationships with the University of Dundee.

 Within Tayside there are a variety of General Practices.
 This includes General Practice in inner city deprived areas, to commuter areas to remote and rural placements.
 There is a strong and longstanding background of training in General Practice across the region.